When the demand letter arrives,

-A closed ticket isn't proof
+A closed ticket is not proof

 Tap photo · Hold video